AndrewDass1/PROTOTYPE_IDEAS_AND_SCRIPTS/README.md

 # Prototype Ideas and Scripts
-A repository that contains many file scripts to solve different problems
+A repository that contains scripts written by myself to solve different problems